Directed By: John Huston

 Former Army Major Frank McCloud (Humphrey Bogart), a veteran of World War II, travels to Key Largo, Florida, to visit the relatives of a buddy who was killed in battle.

-James Temple (Lionel Barrymore), his friend’s wheelchair-bound father, operates a first-class hotel on the Keys, and his daughter-in-law, Nora (Lauren Bacall), helps him run it.
-Mr. Temple invites Frank to stay for the night, but unbeknownst to the three of them, some shifty strangers have also checked into the hotel; a gang of thugs whose leader is none other than the notorious mobster, Johnny Rocco (Edward G. Robinson).
+James Temple (Lionel Barrymore), his friend’s wheelchair-bound father, operates a first-class hotel on the Keys, and his widowed daughter-in-law, Nora (Lauren Bacall), helps him run it.
+Mr. Temple invites Frank to stay for the night.
+But unbeknownst to them, some shifty strangers have also checked into the hotel, a gang of thugs whose leader is none other than the notorious mobster, Johnny Rocco (Edward G. Robinson).

-A lifelong crook, Rocco had been banned from ever returning to the U.S. mainland, and now plans to rejuvenate his criminal empire south of the border in Cuba, far from the U.S. Government’s jurisdiction.
+A lifelong crook, Rocco had been exiled by the government and banned from ever returning to the mainland.
+So, Rocco plans to rejuvenate his criminal enterprise south of the border in Cuba, just outside of U.S. jurisdiction but close enough for him to run things in the States as well

-But his scheme is put on hold when a violent hurricane paralyzes the Keys, trapping Rocco and his men, as well as McCloud and the others, in the hotel as the raging wind howls outside.
+Rocco's plans are put on hold, however, when a violent hurricane paralyzes the Keys, trapping he and his men, as well as McCloud and the others, in the hotel.

-Key Largo is chock full of spirited give-and-takes such as this, and thanks to its veteran cast the clever dialogue never misses its mark.
+Key Largo is chock full of spirited gives-and-takes such as this, and thanks to the superior work of its veteran cast, the dialogue never misses its mark.

 4 comments: